Ellalan: The Legend of Manu Needhi Cholan

 Ellalan received the title "Manu Needhi Cholan" (the Chola who follows justice) because he executed his own son to provide justice to a cow.
 Legend has it that the king hung a giant bell in front of his courtroom for anyone needing justice to ring.
 One day, he came out on hearing the ringing of the bell by a cow.
 Upon enquiry, he found that the calf of that cow had been killed under the wheels of his son's chariot.
 In order to provide justice to the cow, Ellalan killed his own son, Veedhividangan, under the chariot as his own punishment i.e. Ellalan made himself suffer as much as the cow.
 Impressed by the justice of the king, Lord Shiva blessed him and brought back the calf and his son alive.
-He has been mentioned in the Silappatikaram and Periya Puranam.
-His name has since then been used as a metaphor for fairness and justice in Tamil literature.
-His capital was Thiruvarur.

 The Mahavamsa also states that when he was riding his cart he accidentally hit a Chetiya.
 After that he ordered his ministers to kill him but the ministers replied that Buddha would not approve such an act.
 The king asked what he should do to rectify the damage and they said that repairing the structure would be enough which is what he did.

 Chronicles such as the Yalpana Vaipava Malai and stone inscriptions like Konesar Kalvettu recount that Kulakkottan, an early Chola king and descendant of Manu Needhi Cholan, was the restorer of the ruined Koneswaram temple and tank at Trincomalee in 438, the Munneswaram temple of the west coast, and as the royal who settled ancient Vanniyars in the east of the island Eelam.